 - remit hotel occupancy tax and local county/city room tax;

 - have annual inspections of boilers, fire extinguishers, etc.;

 - have adequate parking available.

 MANY VOICES - ONE STRONG MESSAGE

-As a registered B&B/owner, please help us make a strong statement to our legislators and community leaders that the B&B industry is being unfairly impacted by short-term rental platforms.
-Our goal is to educate state associations, units of local governments, legislators and other entities on how can we level the playing field.
+As a registered B&B/owner, please help us make a strong statement to our community leaders that the B&B industry is being unfairly impacted by short-term rental platforms.
+Our goal is to educate units of local governments, legislators and other entities on how can we level the playing field.
 Please make a commitment to:

 - If not a member of PABBI, join your statewide trade organization to show your support of our advocacy and educational efforts regarding this very critical issue.
-The larger our trade organization, the stronger our leverage in Harrisburg.
+The larger our trade organization, the stronger our leverage with local and state officials and legislators.
 Click here to join.